skycoin/cxo/skyobject/ABI.md

 anything then we are using blank SHA256 hash instead of hash of encoded `refsRoot` that contains nothing.

-The smae for `refsNode`.
+The same for `refsNode`.
 If a node empty, then we aren't using encoded hash of some `{Length: 0, Nested: nil}` node.
 We are using blank hash.

 For example